ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/matrix/matrix_math.rst

     *

-The matrix math functions provide an easy way to use matrixes.
+The matrix math software module provides an easy way to use matrixes.
+It uses an opaque data type ``uz_matrix_t`` that boxes important information about the matrix (e.g., number of rows and colums) together with the data.
+The module provides common functions, e.g., matrix multiplication, which are called with matrixes of the data type ``uz_matrix_t``, allowing error checking regarding dimensions.
+The module does not hold the data of the matrix internally but uses an pointer to the data instead.
+Therefore, the variable holding the data has to be initialized outside of the module.
+The number of matrix instances has to be configured in :ref:`global_configuration`.

+.. warning:: Take the `storage duration of variables <https://iso-9899.info/wiki/Storage_Duration>`_ into account that are pointed to in the the init function!
+Most of the time, use ``static`` storage duration.

+.. note:: The matrix software module has similarities to the :ref:`uz_array` module but features math functions instead of a box for arrays including their length for different data types.

 Matrix definition
 =================

-The following matrix definition is used:
+The following matrix definition with the number of columns :math:`n` and number of rows :math:`m` is used:

 .. math::